Nanvithaa/disaster-monitor/README.md

 - Frontend: run React locally and deploy to Firebase Hosting
 - Data: later migration to BigQuery + Cloud Storage for scalable queries

-## Notes

-- Large raw datasets and model binaries should not be committed to Git.
-- Only curated “web-ready” artifacts may be stored under `outputs/` if kept small.